-A total of 18,027 individuals were interviewed and examined from June 1996 to March 1997.
+A total of 18 027 individuals were interviewed and examined from June 1996 to March 1997.
 The age range of the respondents was 1 month to 96 years, with the mean age of 26 years.
-Fifteen percent of the respondents were older than 50 years.
-Table 1 shows the characteristics of the respondents as compared with the total population of Malaysia.
-The gender, age group, ethnic and urban/rural distributions of the respondents were comparable to the national distributions.
-Due to their heterogeneous nature, the "other races" were excluded from the analysis.
+Fifteen per cent of the respondents were older than 50 years.
+Table 1 shows the characteristics of the respondents compared with the total population of Malaysia.
+The sex, age group, ethnic, and urban/rural distributions of the respondents were